 Purposeful, outpouring Love (also known as God) never ends.
-It is, of course, God who first loved us (I John 4:10,19).
-We are all members of the mystical body of Christ whose love binds together the communion of saints (cf. I Cor I2-I5).
+It is, of course, God who first loves us (1 John 4:10,19).
+We are all members of the mystical body of Christ whose love binds together the communion of saints (cf. 1 Cor 12-15).
 Love is both spiritual union and, as the bishop St Francis de Sales wrote, 'the abridgement of all theology'.
-Jesus promises us eternal connectedness to him (love) and through him to our loved ones: 'Look I am with you always till the end of time' (Matt 28:20).
+Jesus promises us eternal connectedness to him (love) and through him to our loved ones: 'Know that I am with you always; yes, to the end of time' (Matt 28:20).